 Mitochondria, mt: (Greek mitos: thread; chondros: granule) are organelles contained within eukaryotic cells, with a double membrane separating an intermembrane space and the matrix with tubular or disk-shaped cristae.
 Mitochondria were described for the first time in 1857 by Rudolph Albert von Kölliker as granular structures - "sarkosomes".
 In 1886 Richard Altman called them "bioblasts" (published 1894).
 The word "Mitochondrium" was introduced by Carl Benda (1898).
-Mitochondria are the structural and functional elemental units of cell respiration, the oxygen consuming electrochemical generators.
-In the process of oxidative phosphorylation (OXPHOS), the reduction of O2 is electrochemically coupled to conservation of energy in the form of ATP.
-As part of the OXPHOS system, these powerhouses of the cell contain the cytochrome redox system and ATP synthase or alternative oxidases, ion transporters including proton pumps, mitochondrial kinases related to energy transfer pathways, the enzymes of the tricarboxylic acid cycle with several dehydrogenases, and the fatty acid oxidation enzymes.
+Mitochondria are the structural and functional elemental units of cell respiration, where cellular respiration is defined as the consumption of oxygen potentially coupled to the physical and chemical processes of ATP production.
+Mitochondria are the oxygen consuming electrochemical generators.
+In the process of oxidative phosphorylation (OXPHOS), the reduction of O2 is electrochemically coupled to conservation of energy in the form of ATP (Mitchell 2011).
+As part of the OXPHOS system, these powerhouses of the cell contain the cytochrome b, c, aa3 and coenzyme ubiquinone redox systems, and ATP synthase or alternative oxidases, ion transporters including proton pumps, mitochondrial kinases related to energy transfer pathways, the enzymes of the tricarboxylic acid cycle with several dehydrogenases, and the fatty acid oxidation enzymes.
 The mitochondrial proteome comprises more than 1,200 proteins (Mitocharta), mostly encoded by nuclear DNA (nDNA), with a variety of functions, many of which are still under investigation or are relatively well known (e.g. apoptotic proteins).
-Mitochondria maintain their own genetic material known as mitochondrial DNA (mtDNA) that is regulated by nuclear-encoded mitochondrially targeted proteins.
-There is a constant crosstalk between mitochondria and the other cellular components at the transcriptional or post-translational level as well as through cell signalling in response to varying energy demands.
-Mitochondrial morphology can change in response to varying energy demands or external stimuli via processes known as fusion and fission through which mitochondria can communicate within a network.
+Mitochondria maintain their own genetic material known as mitochondrial DNA (mtDNA) that encodes 13 peptides and subunits of the transmembrane respiratory Complexes CI, CIII, CIV and CV, and is both regulated and supplemented by nuclear-encoded mitochondrially targeted proteins.
+There is a constant crosstalk between mitochondria and the other cellular components at the transcriptional or post-translational level, and through cell signalling in response to varying energy demands.
+Mitochondrial morphology can change in response to varying energy demands or external stimuli via processes known as fusion and fission through which mitochondria can communicate within a work.
 Abbreviation: mt, as generally used in mtDNA.
 Mitochondrion is singular and mitochondria is plural.
 The bioblasts of Richard Altmann (1894) are not only the mitochondria as presently defined, but include symbiotic and free-living bacteria.